Regulatory Model Numbers

 Input power present Supply not installed in chassis Green

-Note: You can narrow down the error condition by logging in to the switch to view the specific device state.
-Refer to the Arista User Manual’s Switch Environment Control chapter, under the topic Viewing Environment Status, for further information on the show environment commands.
+Note: You can narrow the error condition by logging in to the switch to view the specific device state.
+Refer to the Arista User Manual’s Switch Environment Control chapter under Viewing Environment Status for further information on the show environment commands.

 Configuring the Switch